Achieve Therapy and Fitness is the destination for effective and efficient therapy and fitness services in the region.

 Respect Passion Diligence Honesty Compassion Optimism

-In June, Achieve Therapy & Fitness will be opening their new Achieve Performance facility in the Turning Point Health & Wellness, bringing the number of facilities to 9.
+In June, Achieve Therapy & Fitness opened the Achieve Performance facility in the Turning Point Health & Wellness facility, bringing the number of facilities to 9.
 They continue to be a leader in new and innovative treatments for their patients and beneficial exercise programs for their fitness members.
 They currently have a staff of 14 Physical Therapists, 2 Physical Therapy Assistants, 5 Athletic Trainers, 9 Exercise Instructors and a support staff of 19.

-August 2016 sees Achieve Therapy opening a satellite clinic in Grafton, ND providing outpatient Physical Therapy and fitness services to Grafton and the surrounding area.
+In October, Achieve Therapy opened a satellite clinic in Grafton, ND providing outpatient Physical Therapy and fitness services to Grafton and the surrounding area.

 In November, Achieve Therapy moved the clinic operations from their DeMers Ave facility to the newly renovated Turning Point Health & Wellness at 2424 32nd Ave S in Grand Forks.

 Achieve Therapy opened a satellite clinic in Park River, ND providing outpatient Physical Therapy to Park River and the surrounding area.